hungtran84/k8s-cka/new_layout/d2_understanding_k8s_workloads/02_configmap_secret/1-ConfigMaps.md

 kubectl delete configmap appconfigqa
 ```

-# Additional examples of using secrets in your Pods
+# Additional examples of using configmap in your Pods

 - Reading from a directory, each file's basename will be a key in the ConfigMap...but you can define a key if needed